Why do muscles – and especially tendons often take so long to heal?…

 The good news is that I can show you how to do just that, using the Tennis Elbow formula I’ve developed over the past five years of treating Tendon problems almost exclusively in my practice.

-Learn Exactly How To Use These Principles To Help Your Tennis Elbow Heal At Last
+Learn Exactly How To Use These Principles To Help Your Tennis Elbow (Or Golfer's Elbow) Heal At Last

 I call it the three times three program.